 Read more in our Review of the Capital One VentureOne Rewards Card

 |Introductory Bonus Offer|

-Rather than providing 2X miles for most purchases, like the Venture Rewards, the Sapphire Preferred only offers 2X for travel and dining.
+Rather than providing 2X miles for most purchases, like the Venture Rewards, the Sapphire Preferred offers 5X Ultimate Rewards points per dollar on Lyft rides (through March 2020), and 2X for travel and dining.
 There is no big 10X category for hotels.

 The Chase Ultimate Rewards points you earn here will be worth 1 cent each normally, but they can be redeemed for more than that.
 The 25% point bonus for redeeming for travel through Ultimate Rewards means they’ll be worth 1.25 cents each, for an equivalent of 2.5% cash back on travel.